Red, White & Blue: American Flag Symbolism

 It is, of course, widely known that the 50 stars represent the 50 states of the Union and the 13 alternating red and white stripes represent the 13 original colonies, however, the colors of the flag also hold important meaning.

-Why is the Flag Red, White & Blue?
+Why is the American Flag Red, White & Blue?

-The significance behind the colors was not acknowledged when the American flag was adopted in 1777, however, the meaning was later explained by Charles Thomson, Secretary of the Continental Congress, when he presented the U.S. Seal of the same colors to Congress in the early 1780s.
+The red, white and blue of the USA flag are symbolic on a few levels and were chosen strategically to represent the United States of American.
+Interestingly, the significance behind the colors was not acknowledged when the American flag was adopted in 1777.
+Instead, the meaning was later explained by Charles Thomson, Secretary of the Continental Congress, when he presented the U.S. Seal of the same colors to Congress in the early 1780s.

 While the colors of the American Flag were likely inspired by our mother country’s flag, the Union Jack of England, they were also deliberately chosen to reflect the beliefs and values that our Founding Fathers deemed essential to building our nation.